Improving Writing K-8: Strategies, Assessments, Resources

 Dr. Lenski's research interests focus on strategic reading and writing and adolescent literacy.
 She also conducts research on preparing teacher candidates.
 Dr. Lenski has conducted numerous inservice presentations in the United States, Canada, Guatemala, the Philippines, and Panama and has presented at many state and national conferences.
 Dr. Lenski has published more than 60 articles and twelve books.

-Jerry L. Johns has been recognized as a distinguished teacher, writer, outstanding teacher educator, and popular professional development speaker for schools, school districts, and conferences.
+Jerry L. Johns has been recognized as a distinguished teacher, writer, outstanding teacher educator, and professional development speaker for schools, school districts, and conferences.
 He has taught students from kindergarten through graduate school and also served as a reading teacher.
-Professor Johns spent his career at Northern Illinois University.
+Jerry spent his career at Northern Illinois University.
 He served in leadership positions at the local, state, national, and international levels.
-He has been president of the International Literacy Association, the Illinois Reading Council, the Association of Literacy Educators and Researchers, and the Northern Illinois Reading Council.
-He also served on the Board of Directors for each of these organizations as well as the American Reading Forum.
-Dr. Johns has authored or coauthored nearly 300 articles, monographs, and research studies as well as over 40 professional books.
-His Basic Reading Inventory, now in the 12th edition, is widely used in undergraduate and graduate classes as well as by practicing teachers.
+He has been the president of the International Literacy Association, the Illinois Reading Council, the Association of Literacy Educators and Researchers, and the Northern Illinois Reading Council.
+He also served on the board of directors for each of these organizations, as well as the American Reading Forum.
+Jerry has authored or co-authored nearly 300 articles, monographs, and research studies as well as over 40 professional books and instructional materials for students.

 Improving Writing: Resources, Strategies, and Assessments, by well-known and trusted authors Susan Davis Lenski and Jerry L. Johns, provides teachers with all the background they need to help students improve their writing skills.